-I am super excited to show you the Ikonart custom stencil kit.
+I am super excited to show you the Ikonart kit and how to make a stencil with it.
 This will allow you to print an image or phrase on ink jet printer film or laser printer film.
-Then you will expose that print to light and turn it into a reusable stencil.
+Then you will expose that print to light and make a stencil that is resuable.
 I thought this would be perfect for images that you want to use over and over again.

 By the way, this post contains Affiliate Links.
 By shopping through these links I make a small commission and you help support my site.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!